Skip to main content

 Access Activity Log

-Click Activity in your EDR Library item or the Activity icon in the top right navigation bar.
+Click Activity in your EDR Library Item or the Activity icon in the top-right navigation bar to open the Activity Page.

 2